ruby-rice/rice/doc/tutorial.rst

       std::vector<Listener*> mListeners;
   };

-Assuming these classes are wrapped with Rice, next run this Ruby code:
+Assuming these classes are wrapped with Rice, when the following Ruby code runs:

 .. code-block:: ruby